USEPA/RAQSAPI/dev/contributing.md

 the code.

-If your code addresses an issue that has been issued a issue key include that issue key in the commit messgae so that JIRA can automatically track the status of that issue.
+If your code addresses an issue that has been issued a issue key include that issue key in the commit message so that the gitHub issue tracker can automatically track the status of that issue.

 ## Workflow

-Before editing RAQSAPI it is suggested that you update all of your installed R packages each day that you intend on writing or testing code for this project, this is not a required step but can make the process easier for you To develope RAQSAPI code.
-If you don’t the R enviornment will ask you to update dependencies of RAQSAPI during the build process.
+Before editing RAQSAPI it is suggested that you update all of your installed R packages each day that you intend on writing or testing code for this project, this is not a required step but can make the process easier for you To develop RAQSAPI code.
+If you don’t the R environment will ask you to update dependencies of RAQSAPI during the build process.
 The maintainers will attempt to ensure that the code in this library works with the latest versions of all of it’s dependencies (within reason) so it is important that any one contributing code to this project use the latest version of it’s dependencies to test any new code.
-Dependencies are updated frequently so it is suggested that contributers check for package updates frequently to ensure compatibilty.
+Dependencies are updated frequently so it is suggested that contributors check for package updates frequently to ensure compatibility.

 first open the RAQSAPI.proj that is located in the root RAQSAPI folder, this will cause your R environment to set the working directory to the